lyubomyrk/MPU6050_light_pico/README.md

 A documentation PDF is provided within the library folder, otherwise get it online at [https://github.com/rfetick/MPU6050_light](https://github.com/rfetick/MPU6050_light).
 It includes definitions of the functions and gives a minimal example of usage of the code.

+Additionaly, look into the main.cpp file for an example of how to use the library.

 ## License

 See the LICENSE file